offalynne/Input/docs/10.0/Plug-in-Trigger-Effects.md

 &nbsp;

 Adaptive trigger effects are available for the DualSense gamepad on the PlayStation 5 console platform, as well as [Windows via Steamworks extension](Steamworks.md).
-One effect can be set per trigger at a time.
+One effect can be set per trigger.

 &nbsp;